CRISPR 101: Cytosine and Adenine Base Editors

 3. A target base for editing within the editing window specified by the Cas protein

-These elements were the starting point towards the development of the first cytosine base editors from postdocs Alexis Komor and the first adenine base editors from Nicole Gaudelli in David Liu’s lab in 2016.
+These elements were the starting point towards the development of the first cytosine base editors from Alexis Komor and the first adenine base editors from Nicole Gaudelli in David Liu’s lab in 2016.

 Cytosine base editing

-The beginnings of cytosine base editing
+The beginnings

-Komor created the first cytosine base editor by coupling a cytidine deaminase with the inactive dCas9 (Komor et al., 2016).
-These fusions convert cytosine to uracil without cutting DNA.
-Uracil is then subsequently converted to thymine through DNA replication or repair.
-Fusing an inhibitor of uracil DNA glycosylase (UGI) to dCas9 prevents base excision repair which changes the U back to a C mutation.
-To increase base editing efficiency, you’d need a way to force the cell to use the deaminated DNA strand as a template.
-To do so, the lab used a Cas nickase, instead of dCas9.
+To increase base editing efficiency, Komor and team wanted to force the cell to use the deaminated DNA strand as a template.
+To do so, they used a Cas nickase, instead of dCas9.
 The resulting editor, BE3, nicks the unmodified DNA strand so that it appears “newly synthesized” to the cell.
 Thus, the cell repairs the DNA using the U-containing strand as a template, copying the base edit.

 The BE3 system increased editing frequency to above 30% for a variety of targets in human cell lines, with an average indel frequency of only 1.1%.
-These numbers are a vast improvement over Cas9-mediated HDR for the loci tested where average HDR-mediated editing frequency was only 0.5%, and more indels were observed than point modifications.
+These numbers are a vast improvement over Cas9-mediated HDR for the loci tested, where average HDR-mediated editing frequency was only 0.5%, and more indels were observed than point modifications.
 CRISPR base editing persists through multiple cell divisions, indicating that this method produces stable edits.
 However, this system is also subject to off-target editing based on Cas9 off-target activity.

 Find CRISPR base editing plasmids at Addgene